sfcheung/semunpack/README.md

-# semunpack: Learning SEM Analysis
+# semunpack: Learn SEM Analysis

 This package includes functions for learning and teaching structural equation modeling.
+It "unpacks" things inside an SEM analysis.
 For more information on this package, please visit its GitHub page:

 https://sfcheung.github.io/semunpack/